agata-anastazja/CV/README.md

 ### Interest

-I love martial arts and social dancing
+I love martial arts and board games.
+As long as I win.